satg01/Diwali-Sales-Analysis/README.md

 📌 Power BI: Developed an interactive dashboard with intuitive visualizations, slicers, filters, and drill-down capabilities to explore and analyze sales data effectively.
 📌 Python: Utilized Python programming language and popular data analysis libraries (Pandas, NumPy, Matplotlib) to perform data preprocessing, cleaning, and advanced analysis tasks.
 Repository Contents
-📌  Dashboard:
+📌 <h3> Dashboard : </h3>
 Contains the Power BI file (.pbix) that showcases the Diwali Sales Analysis Dashboard.
 The dashboard provides an interactive interface to explore the sales data and gain valuable insights.
 Notebooks: Includes Jupyter notebooks used for data preprocessing, analysis, and visualization in Python.
 The notebooks provide a step-by-step overview of the data analysis process, showcasing the data cleaning techniques, statistical analysis methods, and visualization approaches employed.
-📌  <h3>Data<h3>: Stores the raw data files used for the analysis, including the "diwalisale.csv" dataset.
+📌  <h3> Data :</h3> Stores the raw data files used for the analysis, including the "diwalisale.csv" dataset.
 The dataset contains information about sales transactions, including product details, customer information, sales dates, and revenue.
 # Project Results
 The Diwali Sales Analysis Dashboard provides valuable insights into sales performance during the Diwali festival.
 The analysis reveals: